At-Home Jewellery Cleaning

 As I lean into my new normal, I find myself researching do-it-yourself (diy) solutions and looking for ways to extend the length of time between service appointments.

-A google search for at-home jewelry cleaning solutions yields pages and pages of options; and, not all recipes are offered by jewelers nor do they cover the caveats introduced by the plethora of gemstones and metals and their combinations.
+A google search for at-home jewellery cleaning solutions yields pages and pages of options; and, not all recipes are offered by jewellers nor do they cover the caveats introduced by the plethora of gemstones and metals and their combinations.

 So, in this post, I share the three key ingredients of my recommended at-home cleaning solution, and my three key at-home cleaning tools, including my secret weapon.

 In a small bowl, mix: